AdaptableTools/ab-website/src/pages/index.md

       regulatory requirements
   - image: /img/glyphicons-27-road-3x.png
     text: >-
-      Work with our [FinTech
+      Work with our [partners](https://demo.adaptableblotter.com/partners/) to
-      partners](https://demo.adaptableblotter.com/partners/) to create one
-      integrated data universe
+      create one integrated data universe
 quotestitle: What some of our clients are saying
 quotestext: >-
   Adaptable Tools already works with some of the world's leading banks and